OpenVoiceOS/ovos-docker/README.md

 ## Open Voice OS CLI

-The command line allows a user to send message directly but not only to the bus by using the `ovos-cli-client` command.
+The command line allows a user to send a message directly but not only to the bus by using the `ovos-cli-client` command.

 ```bash
 docker exec -ti ovos_cli ovos-cli-client